 Application Q&A opportunities:

-Materials from the Clear Energy for Rural and Remote Communities Program Webinar
+Materials from the Clean Energy for Rural and Remote Communities Program Webinar

 NRCan hosted a webinar to introduce our program and provide an overview of the three components.